YanniEtchi237/ASL-Object-Detection-/README.md

 # Real-time American Sign Language (ASL) Detection with YOLO

+## Overview

-This project aims to develop a real-time ASL detection system using the YOLO (You Only Look Once) object detection model.
-The system can recognize ASL gestures and signs from video input in real-time, making it useful for various applications, including communication aids for individuals with hearing impairments.
+This project aims to develop a real-time American Sign Language (ASL) detection system using the YOLO (You Only Look Once) object detection model.
+The system is capable of recognizing ASL gestures and signs from live video input, making it useful for various applications, including communication aids for individuals with hearing impairments.

 ## Features

-- Real-time detection of ASL gestures and signs from video input.
+- Real-time detection of ASL gestures and signs from live video input.
 - User-friendly interface for interacting with the ASL detection system.
 - High accuracy and speed in recognizing ASL signs across different lighting conditions and hand orientations.